 Several hotels were built during Nowata's "boom" days during the early 1900s.
 One hotel in particular deserves mentioning.
 The Savoy, constructed in 1909 on the town square, was a three-story, brick building where oil leases were signed and formal balls were held.
 In later years the building also served as a county hospital.
 Almost ninety years after its completion, the Savoy was rehabilitated.
 At the turn of the twenty-first century it housed a variety of shops and service businesses.

-Early-day history may be seen in the Nowata County Historical Museum in twenty-one rooms displaying historical themes that include American Indians and the oil boom.
+Early-day history may be seen in the Nowata County Historical Museum, which displays historical items illustrating American Indians, agriculture, town life, the Civil War, and the oil boom.
 Another museum is housed in the Glass Mansion, a 1900s-era, four-story home with period furnishings.